Smoothini/console-saves-inspector/README.md

 - 📼 Displays also the game medium, albeit for some reason this is a hit or miss
 - 🆎 Clicking on any of the table headers will order the entries alphabetically based on that column

+_NOTE: I've only tested on windows for now, but feel free to open an issue or make a merge request if changes are needed for other platforms!_

 ---

 ## 📸 Screenshot